 BROOKE LANGTON was born in a copper-mining town in Arizona on

-Texas, where she grew up.
+Texas.
 Later, she moved to Portland, Oregon, where she became involved in theater;

 she also spent a few months working in Japan as a commercial model.
 Back stateside, she attended San Diego State University, where she studied

 By the early 1990s, Brooke had settled down in Los

 Angeles, where she began to pursue acting full-time.
 During this time, she studied at Second City improv.
 She made her feature debut in Terminal Velocity (1994), with a bit

 In 1995 and 1996, Brooke was reaching a variety of mainstream television

 audiences.
 She had guest appearances on shows like Chicago Hope,

 The Single Guy, Party of Five, Young Indiana Jones and

 Sliders.
 But in 1996, Brooke had her most prominent TV role, when she was cast as

 'Samantha Reilly' on Melrose Place, she stayed on the